SheCodesAustralia/workshopcontent/content/django/03_your_first_django_project/_index.md

 {{% notice note %}}

- **Note**: in your directory structure, you will also see your `myvenv` directory that we created before.
+In your directory structure, you will also see your `myvenv` directory that we created before.

 {{% /notice %}}

+Lets walk through what some of these files are.

 The `manage.py` is a script that helps with management of the site.
-With it we will be able (among other things) to start a web server on our computer without installing anything else.
+One of the things this file lets us do is to start a web server on our computer without installing anything else.

-The `settings.py` file contains the configuration of your website.
+The `settings.py` file contains the configuration of your website, much like your settings app on your phone or laptop.

-Remember when we talked about a mail carrier checking where to deliver a letter?
-The `urls.py` file is like an address book, it lists patterns the `urlresolver` uses to figure out which view should handle each request.
+Remember when we talked about letters earlier?
+The `urls.py` file is like an address book, so we can write different letters to different people, with personalised content.
+There's a little thing called the 'urlresolver' that's going to help us with that down the track.

-Let's ignore the other files for now as we won't change them.
-The only thing to remember is not to delete them by accident!
+We can ignore the other files for now as we won't change them - the only thing to remember is not to delete them by accident!